 They want to feel like they’re in the right and that their behavior is justified and will go to great lengths to preserve their superior self-image.
 As such, if you confront them, they’re likely to use a ring of manipulative or immature tactics to turn the focus away from themselves and onto your wrongs, or shortcomings.

-As you begin to challenge or confront the narcissist in your life or begin to distance yourself from them, you might elicit a strong reaction.
-They might notice that they’re losing their grip on you and resort to manipulative tactics to regain control.
+As you begin to challenge or confront the narcissist in your life or begin to distance yourself from them, you may elicit a strong reaction.
+They may notice that they’re losing their grip on you and resort to manipulative tactics to regain control.

 Accept that your mother or father has narcissistic tendencies and that communication may be difficult.
 You can try your best to change them, but you’ll likely have little luck and exhaust your mind and body in the process.